Selwyn College, Otago: Early outlay

 In 1891 work started on the first college building behind the church and facing Castle Street to the design of J.A.
 Burnside (1856–1920).
 It appears to have been complete by October 1892 and was dedicated on 25 January the following year.
-Burnside also designed Transit House, a blue stone mansion in Park Street and the oldest part of the Otago Settlers Museum.
+Burnside also designed Transit House (a blue stone mansion in Park St) and the oldest part of the Otago Settlers Museum.
 His building for the college is the range to the north of the archway, including one of its towers, to first floor height.
 He seems to have anticipated its later extrapolation into the full range with the central archway and two towers, the arch centred on the unusual, gabled chancel of All Saints'.
 In red brick in the Domestic Tudor Gothic style it uses the same manner employed at Selwyn College, Cambridge which is perhaps not an accident.
 (Sir Arthur Blomfield's chapel there was completed in 1895.)
 Indeed, these two Selwyn Colleges' histories are indirectly linked since, prior to the foundation of the Selwyn College in Cambridge, Bishop Nevill had urged that that institution should be established in New Zealand, rather than in England.
 While modest by comparison, especially this first small portion of the later, larger range, the Castle Street building was a pleasing exercise in the manner and capable of expansion into a more impressive composition.

 Just that happened in 1929 to 1930 when Burnside's building was extended into the present range.
 Adding a third floor to Burnside's structure it formed the arch with its towers and its oriel window and extended in two reaches to the south, the further slightly set back from the street.
 This was the work of, or certainly supervised by, H. McDowell Smith (1887–1965) and cost 13,840 pounds.
 There was a dining room on the ground floor with a bay window looking into the quadrangle with good stone lattice work and the interior decorated in period style.
 The whole building, with its archway, makes a clear reference to Hampton Court Palace in England.